Contributors from members of the Copper team

 Your leads shouldn’t look like question marks when they come through your pipeline.

-Given the data we can collect from our leads these days, companies need to spot the difference between hungry buyers and tire-kickers.
+Given the data we can collect from our leads these days, companies need to be able to spot the difference between hungry buyers and tire-kickers.

 What is lead scoring, anyway?

 Lead scoring is a system for assigning point values to the leads in your pipeline.
 This “score” is determined by behaviors that signal how likely your lead is to become a customer.